-This post covers the Gatwick Express, whether you should take it to Victoria Station or not, as well as information on tickets, transfers, and other tips.
+This post covers the Gatwick Express, whether you should take it to Victoria Station or not, as well as information on train tickets, fares, transfers, and other tips.

 - Our Recommendation